 Major facilities work started in 2022.
-Our \$8 million STEAM Centre started construction and our \$1.5 million Junior Campus oval were completed at the end of 2023 and our Senior Campus tennis court project is due to be finalised at the start of 2024.
+Our \$8 million STEAM Centre completed construction, and our \$1.5 million Junior Campus oval and Senior Campus tennis court project was finalised at the start of 2024.
+A \$50,000 Community Bank Pinewood grant also helped us to build an outdoor classroom on the Senior Campus.

 Our Sporting Program continued to make headlines this year with several of our students representing our college at State competitions.
 Our students won medals in the State Swimming, Cross Country, and Athletics Competitions and many teams performed extremely well in their chosen sports.
 Our Sports Leaders have done an outstanding job leading this program.

-Our Languages Program continued to shine this year with one of our Japanese teachers being awarded a scholarship from the Hakuhodo Foundation which supported four of our students and a staff member to travel to Japan in May on an international tour, with nine other schools from around the world.
+Our Languages Program continued to shine this year with one of our German teachers being awarded a scholarship from the Goethe Institut which supported a staff member to travel to Germany in the middle of the year and complete a course, with other teachers from around the world.
+A Japanese Study Tour was also held in September where staff and students visited our sister school in Osaka.

-Three of our 2023 Arts students have been asked to display their work at Top Class, Top Arts and Top Design exhibitions at the start of 2024 which displays the most outstanding work from State, Catholic and private schools.
+Three of our 2023 Arts students were asked to display their work at Top Class, Top Arts and Top Design exhibitions at the start of 2024 which displays the most outstanding work from State, Catholic and private schools.

-Mount Waverley Secondary College

-Our Instrumental Music Program continued to grow from strength to strength, with our Senior Stage Band being asked to perform at the NEVR Concert at Hamer Hall in May.

-Our musical production 'Chicago:High School version' was nominated for 17 awards at the Lyrebird Youth Awards at the end of the year and won four awards in the categories of 'Best Choreography', 'Best Performer', 'Outstanding Actor Partnership' and Best Supporting Actor'.
+Our Instrumental Music Program continued to grow from strength to strength, with one of our vocal students being asked to perform a solo at the NEVR Concert at Hamer Hall in May.
+Another one of our students was a lead vocalist at the Victorian State Schools Spectacular event held at the John Cain Arena in September.
+Our musical production 'Mamma Mia' was nominated for many awards at the Lyrebird Youth Awards at the end of the year.

 One of our College Captains was shortlisted as a finalist in the VCAA VCE Leadership awards this year.
-Only eight students from across the State made the finals and this demonstrates how our student voice and leadership program continues to grow and develop.
+Only eight students from across the State made the finals and this demonstrates how our student voice and leadership program, continues to grow and develop.

-One of the absolute highlights of the year was the fact our school was once again nominated for an award in the Victorian Education Excellence Awards.
-One of our teachers was nominated in the Outstanding Secondary Teacher category which recognised her as not only a great classroom practitioner, but also a wonderful Music Director, and mentor for students and staff alike.
+In 2024 our school opened a Student Wellbeing Hub on the Senior Campus which has enabled our students to access a wide range of wellbeing supports.
 Our Student Wellbeing Team who won the Outstanding Education Support Team Award in the Victorian Education Excellence Awards in 2022 were asked to present at various forums and conferences throughout the year to share their excellent practice.
 This is a testament to how well our staff support our students and is what makes Mount Waverley Secondary College such a great school.